-Paris is lovely in all seasons, but winter adds a little something special.
-Be it sparkling lights, winter activities, or just that festive buzz – Paris does it so well.
+Although the French capital is lovely in all seasons, winter in Paris certainly offers something a little extra special.
+Be it sparkling lights, winter activities, or just that festive buzz — this city does it so well.
 Here are a few of my favorite things to do in Paris during December, January, and February.

 In winter, ice rinks pop up in the most scenic parts of Paris.
 You can even skate on top of the Eiffel Tower, well not exactly the top, but on the first floor.
 Glide around under the gigantic metal structure and look down without getting vertigo.